Betwixt Code and Music

 Before I get too far in, please understand how Dallas works.
 Everyone drives because we mostly live outside of the city proper.
 There is a big movement to live downtown and use public transit, but I am one the stooges who has lived in the ‘burbs for my entire life.

 That being said, I have a little help to offer on how to stay sane while driving 60+ minutes twice a day.
 Two words: Podcasts & Music.

 I started listening to podcasts long ago when I was learning about the “Getting Things Done” methodology (© 2016 David Allen, Co.).
 As I searched for more details about getting my mental crazy walls more organized, I stumbled upon the venerable Merlin Mann and his internet web site 43Folders.
+You should look them both up, for realsies.
 I immediately liked his writing style and checked back in from time to time.
 I started listening to his popular podcast with Dan Benjamin called “Back to Work” on the 5by5 network right as they started.
 I was an early adopter to this thought technology, especially for someone living in the ‘burbs in Dallas.
 And yes, it is ironic to listen to 90+ minutes episodes of a podcast that is nominally about getting “back to work”…that is part of the beauty of it all!

 I was hooked on this medium.
 I tried a few pod-catchers (these technologists come up with great words!) over the last few years.
 I settled on the Overcast app for iOS because it shortened the silences and was rather customizable in a few ways.
 I always listen at normal speed—I’m not an animal.